TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 # Pico Volume and Macro Touch Keyboard 320x240

-[**VolumeMacroPad**](VolumeMacroPad174.ino) is a combination of the [**Dustin Watts Pico Touch Macro Keyboard**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard), the [**AdafruitTinyUSB HID examples such as hid_composite.ino**](https://github.com/adafruit/Adafruit_TinyUSB_Arduino/blob/master/examples/HID/hid_composite/hid_composite.ino), and the [**Bodmer Keypad example**](https://github.com/Bodmer/TFT_eSPI/tree/master/examples) Keypad_240x320.ino.
+[**VolumeMacroPad**](VolumeMacroPad178.ino) is a combination of the [**Dustin Watts Pico Touch Macro Keyboard**](https://github.com/DustinWatts/Pico-Matrix-Touch-Keyboard), the [**AdafruitTinyUSB HID examples such as hid_composite.ino**](https://github.com/adafruit/Adafruit_TinyUSB_Arduino/blob/master/examples/HID/hid_composite/hid_composite.ino), and the [**Bodmer Keypad example**](https://github.com/Bodmer/TFT_eSPI/tree/master/examples) Keypad_240x320.ino.
 They were adapted for use on a  Waveshare ST7789 320x240 2.8-inch Touch LCD by replacing the PicoSDK USB stack with the Adafruit TinyUSB stack - this allowed the use of multimedia keys such as Volume Up-Down-Mute to be added to the standard keyboard touch buttons.
 Refer also to [**Keyboard shortcuts in Windows**](https://support.microsoft.com/en-us/windows/keyboard-shortcuts-in-windows-dcc61a57-8ff0-cffe-9796-cb9706c75eec).

-VolumeMacroPad includes a number of example macros - refer to the four layouts in the diagram below.
+VolumeMacroPad includes a number of example Math and Windows macros - refer to the four layouts in the diagram below.
 It sets the Pico LED (and shows a small green "C" or "N" or "S"), to reflect the state of the Caps-Num-Scroll-lock keys, and adds control of the LCD backlight to dim the display if not used.
 It includes preset (typical) touch calibration values, and has four layout modes and two layers A/B, for layouts L1, L3, and L4- switch layouts by pressing [L1] to [L4] or via the Volume Mute [Vo] key, and switch layers via the Cfg key + ArrowLeft.
+It also has a 3 page, 81 symbols Math keyboard, which send Unicode characters to the PC.

 Some of the four modes are shown below in the pictures.
 The first picture shows Layout 2 - config navigation, with Caps-Num-Sroll-Lock key states on as shown by the green C, N and S Letters.
 It is possible to send new text (or control character strings, up to 200 characters long (easily made longer in the program code), to be assigned to keys S1/T1 through to S12/T12 via the Pico's serial USB - start each string with <1 to <6 followed by the string itself to be assigned to the keys - add a > at the end of the string.
 These strings are saved to the Pico's Flash memory using LittleFS.
 To enable the string update for layout 4 the screen must be in layout 4, for layout 3 it can be in layout 1, 2 or 3.
 (For the [M4] key in layout 1 use a <0 at the start of the string.)
 For each of the two layers A/B the upload will be to the layer that is current i.e. to keys S7 to S12 if layer B is current, and to S1 to S6 if layer A is current.
 A key auto-repeat that triggers after 500 milliseconds is also implemented.